 We are subject to extensive and frequently changing federal, state and local laws and regulations.
 We believe that, based on our experience with government settlements and public announcements by various government officials, the federal government continues to strengthen its position on healthcare fraud.
 In addition, legislative provisions relating to healthcare fraud and abuse give federal enforcement personnel substantially increased funding, powers and remedies to pursue suspected fraud and abuse.
-While we believe that we are in material compliance with all applicable laws, many of the regulations applicable to us, including those relating to billing and reimbursement of tests and those relating to relationships with physicians and hospitals, are vague or indefinite and have not been interpreted by the courts.
+While we seek to conduct our business in compliance with all applicable laws, many of the regulations applicable to us, including those relating to billing and reimbursement of tests and those relating to relationships with physicians and hospitals, are vague or indefinite and have not been interpreted by the courts.
 They may be interpreted or applied by a prosecutorial, regulatory or judicial authority in a manner that could require us to make changes in our operations, including our pricing and/or billing practices.
-If we fail to comply with applicable laws and regulations, we could suffer civil and criminal damages, fines and penalties, including the loss of licenses or our ability to participate in Medicare, Medicaid and other federal and state healthcare programs and additional liabilities from third-party claims.
+Such occurrences, regardless of their outcome, could damage our reputation and adversely affect important business relationships with third parties.
+If we fail to comply with applicable laws and regulations, we could suffer civil and criminal damages, fines and penalties, exclusion from participation in governmental healthcare programs and the loss of various licenses, certificates and authorizations necessary to operate our business, as well as incur liabilities from third party claims, all of which could have a material adverse effect on our business.

-During the mid-1990s, Quest Diagnostics and SBCL settled government claims that primarily involved industry-wide billing and marketing practices that both companies believed to be lawful.
-The aggregate amount of the settlements for these claims exceeded \$500 million.
+During the mid-1990s, Quest Diagnostics and SBCL settled significant government claims that primarily involved industry-wide billing and marketing practices that both companies believed to be lawful.
 The federal or state governments may bring additional claims based on new theories as to our practices that we believe to be in compliance with law.
-The federal government has substantial leverage in negotiating settlements since the amount of potential damages far exceeds the rates at which we are reimbursed, and the government has the remedy of excluding a non-compliant provider from participation in the Medicare and Medicaid programs, which represented approximately 18% of our consolidated net revenues for the year ended December 31, 2005.
+The federal government has substantial leverage in negotiating settlements since the amount of potential damages far exceeds the rates at which we are reimbursed, and the government has the remedy of excluding a non-compliant provider from participation in the Medicare and Medicaid programs, which represented approximately 17% of our consolidated net revenues for the year ended December 31, 2006.